-IDOT intends to use myriad race- and gender-neutral measures to encourage DBE participation in its FAA-funded contracts in FFYs 2023 through 2025.
+IDOT intends to use myriad race- and gender-neutral measures to encourage DBE participation in its FAA-funded contracts in FFYs 2026 through 2028.
 These measures include re-establishing its Mentor-Protégé program and emphasizing its Small Business Initiative (SBI) program - two programs classified as race-neutral.
-Based on that information, IDOT projects that it will be able to meet 7.65 percent of its proposed DBE goal for FFYs 2023 through 2025 through the use of race- and gender-neutral measures.
-The agency will meet the remainder of its overall DBE goal-12.55 percent-using race- and gender-conscious measures, specifically using DBE contract goals to award various FAA-funded contracts and procurements, as appropriate.
+Based on that information, IDOT projects that it will be able to meet 2.3 percent of its proposed DBE goal for FFYs 2026 through 2028 using race- and gender-neutral measures.
+The agency will meet the remainder of its overall DBE goal-17.9 percent-using race- and gender-conscious measures, specifically using DBE contract goals as allowed to award various FAA-funded contracts and procurements, as appropriate.